yasintechnology/About-me-profile-widget/README.md

-# About-me-profile-widget
+# About Me Profile Widget
-this sample plugin for show your profile on wp widget on sidebar.
+This sample plugin for show your profile in wp widget on sidebar